Ty France Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.6 K/9, the second-worst in MLB.
+- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in the league.

-- The Athletics' 7.53 team ERA ranks last across all league pitching staffs.
+- The Athletics have a 7.45 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (51 total, 1.7 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (53 total, 1.7 per game).

-- Sears (0-2) takes the mound for the Athletics in his sixth start of the season.
-He has a 6.23 ERA in 26 2/3 innings pitched, with 27 strikeouts.
+- The Athletics will send Rucinski (0-1) to make his second start of the season.

-- The lefty last appeared on Thursday against the Los Angeles Angels, when he tossed 4 1/3 innings, allowing six earned runs while giving up six hits.
+- In his last appearance on Saturday, the righty tossed 5 2/3 innings against the Cincinnati Reds, giving up three earned runs while surrendering 11 hits.

 © 2023 Data Skrive.
 All rights reserved.